JeffreyRiggle/my-site/content/blog/search-intro/index.md

 Admittedly I do not know what it was about this project that became so consuming.
 Many times while I was working on this I would think of something new I wanted to learn about but I wouldn't be able to pull myself to do that until I "finished" whatever this was becoming.

 What is maybe even more shocking for me is I still have a long list of things I didn't yet do that I would potentially like to one day do.
-These are some of the things I have still been fighting the urge to deal with.
+These are some of the things I have still been fighting the urge to act on.

 ## Vector search

 Currently the search behavior of my site is pretty primitive and rather crappy.
-While apparently no one uses search anymore, those who have expect a certain amount of flexibility in their textual query.
+While apparently no one uses search anymore, those who do expect a certain amount of flexibility in their textual query.
 As I understand most deal with this by using a vector search approach.
-This being done by an embedding approach on the content and the user input follow that up with some sweet consine similarity magic and pop out better results.
+This being done by generating embeddings on the content and the user input then you follow that up with some sweet consine similarity magic and use that to pop out better results.

-## Robot.txt
+## Robots.txt

-While I suspect I should feel some shame my crawler does not respect robots.txt.
-I take solice in the fact that I am not running an entire datacenter of crawl compute and network IO.
+I suspect I should feel some shame my crawler does not respect robots.txt.
+However, I take solice in the fact that I am not running an entire datacenter of crawl compute and network IO.
 That being said it would be nice for my crawler to be a better actor in the crawling space.

-## Why not a shared library
+## Why not a shared library?

 While I have no good reason to do it, I have considered making parts of my crawler a sharable python module.
 I don't really think the world needs yet another crawler but it would be a nice oppertunity to refactor some of my code.

 ## Sub Indexes

 One concept I had considered was the idea of being able to have sub indexes of the main index.
-Since I have no interest in gathering user data to create more relevant queries more relevant queries could be created by having different indexes.
-These indexes would be a way for users of the system to define a different search more constrained to the things they care about.
+Since I have no interest in gathering user data to create more relevant queries the use of different indexes could fill that void.
+These indexes would be a way for users of the system to define a more constrained index so they would just be searching the things they care about.
 This would be done by having the user choose to either blacklist or whitelist domains of interest to them.
+These indexes could then be shared between users of the system.

 ## Snow Crash Librarian

-In the novel [Snow Crash](https://en.wikipedia.org/wiki/Snow_Crash) there was an interesting bit where the main protaganist started working with a piece of software called the librarian.
+In the novel [Snow Crash](https://en.wikipedia.org/wiki/Snow_Crash) there was an interesting bit in which the main protaganist started working with a piece of software called the librarian.
 This software would find information for the protagnaist and summarize the information he has gathered.
 While not a profound realization, I realize that now with modern LLMs you could create something quite similar.
 This would be done by first doing a search query to "gather pages".
 Then you could then present this in a UI and have an interface with an LLM summarize the search results in an interactive dialog.

 # Whats next?